WAM2layers/WAM2layers/docs/userguide.md

 (tracking)=
 ## Tracking

 The core of WAM2layers are the tracking routines.
-For the moment we only include backtracking, but forward tracking, time tracking, and moisture recycling will be added back once the code stabilizes.
+The model includes forward and backward tracking.
+Time tracking, distance tracking, and moisture recycling can be added in future updates.

 Assuming you have a preprocessed dataset and prepared a configuration file for your experiment, running WAM2layers is as simple as: